MichelleAmina/Anime-Attic/README.md

 1. The website shows interactivity through the scroll and hover effects found throughout the page.
 - While scrolling, the page background color changes on multiple pages
 - Page 3.
 When hovering over different anime, anime details pop up.
+- Page 4.
+When hovering over different statements, different anime previews play in the background.
+These allow the user to interact with the site and not have a static experience